bnk5532/readme-gen-pro/Develop/README.md

   * [Contributing](#contributing)
   * [Tests](#tests)
   ## Description
-  A command line app to generate quality professional readme files.
+  An app to generate quality readme.md files from the command line.
   ## Installation Instructions
-  Inquirer needed.
+  Inquirer required.
   ## Usage
-  Open
+  Open to anyone that would like to use it!
   ## Contributing
   Brian King
   ## Tests